calaldees/teachingWorkshops/teacherEducation/behaviour.md

 * Laws relating to computer use and how this can be incorporated into classroom practice

-* [Scaffolding by novice and expert teachers: The difference](https://impact.chartered.college/article/scaffolding-by-novice-expert-teachers-difference/) Lorna Shires - September 2020 - Chartered College of Teaching [[metaCognition]]
-    * _Trust_ is a key factor
-    * > The students of the expert teachers felt safe to take those risks in moving out of easy work that they couldn’t yet do, and towards being able to
-    * #7-Behaviour-Learn-that-4-resilience_meaningful_success
-    * #7-Behaviour-Learn-that-5-value_pupil_feelings

 Curriculum
 ----------

-Ongoing Task 1 of 2:
-* Spec BINGO!
-* I play this with my class's
-* As we progress through the session, map my babbling to spec points
-* Each correct association means BINGO! an you get a tasty imaginary gourmet cookie
-* CAUTION! - BE VERY CAREFUL WITH THIS TECHNIQUE.
-Use with the right group.
-It creates hierarchies.
-This is not my goto mode.

 ### Teachers' Standards
 7. Manage behaviour effectively to ensure a good and safe learning environment